Faces of Fairness: Examining Bias in Facial Expression Recognition Datasets and Models: Methodology

 Because our metrics draw on probability and information theory, they relate more directly to model training and predictive fairness than the ecological variety measures in~\cite{dominguez2024metrics}.
 This connection clarifies how demographic imbalance affects classifier performance and guides mitigation strategies.
 While classical diversity metrics help describe overall variety, the selected measures provide a complementary, machine-learning-focused view of dataset bias.
 Next, we present details for each metric.
-Table~\ref{tbl:taxonomy} presents the taxonomy of our equations. \\ \textbf{Wasserstein Distance (WD)}, also known as Earth Mover's Distance, is a metric sensitive to imbalance magnitude and class structure.
-For example, in a similar distribution of data for two attributes Male and Female, WD is equal to 0, while for two skewed and dissimilar distribution it gives a high value.
+Table~\ref{tbl:data_metrics_summary} summarizes the metrics we utilize for the data analysis. \\ \textbf{Wasserstein Distance (WD)}~\cite{miroshnikov2022wasserstein} is a metric sensitive to imbalance magnitude and class structure.
+For example, in a similar distribution of data for two attributes Male and Female, Wasserstein Distance is equal to 0, while for two skewed and dissimilar distribution it gives a high value.
 This metric captures how much "probability mass" should be shifted to reach to an equal data distribution:

-\textbf{Jensen–Shannon Divergence (JSD)} quantifies the similarity between two probability distributions.
-While Wasserstein Distance quantifies bias by measuring the minimal effort required to transport one group’s distribution to another, Jensen–Shannon Divergence captures differences in their probabilistic information content without accounting for geometric distance.
-JSD is equal to 0 when two distributions are similar, and 1 when they are disjoint.
+\textbf{Jensen–Shannon Divergence (JSD)}~\cite{lin2002divergence} quantifies the similarity between two probability distributions.
+While WD quantifies bias by measuring the minimal effort required to transport one group’s distribution to another, Jensen–Shannon Divergence captures differences in their probabilistic information content without accounting for geometric distance.
+Our JSD metric is equal to 0 when two distributions are similar, and 1 when they are disjoint.
 In FER it determines how different the labels are distributed across demographic groups:

-\textbf{Conditional-Entropy Bias Index (CEBI)} measures how an emotion class depends on a specific attribute in a group.
-For example, how the Male gender influences the Happy expression.
-A low CEBI means that the attribute strongly determines the label.
-To provide a consistent scale in which 0 indicates no bias and 1 indicates maximum bias, we normalized its equation and then reversed by subtracting it from 1:

-\textbf{Sparsity Index (SI)} is a normalized version of Gini coefficient and quantifies the imbalance data distribution across the dataset in the range of [0, 1].
-Unlike WD and JSD, which assess differences between group distributions, Sparsity Index measures how concentrated or uneven the label distribution is within each group, capturing intra-group imbalance rather than inter-group distance.
-For example, it evaluates how even the expressions are distributed on Male gender, independent of the Female gender.
-A higher SI reveals that only a few demographic groups dominate the samples, making it a clear indicator of representational bias: